Bail Bondsmen

 There is no way to obtain direct experience as a bail bondsman before you become certified or licensed, but you will gain experience by completing the bondsmen association-sponsored course work that is required for licensure.
 You can also try to participate in internships or part-time jobs at law enforcement agencies or in the court system.

 Bail bondsmen need to have people skills that allow them to effectively communicate with the clients and law enforcement officers they contact daily.
 Business acumen will also come in handy if you own your own company.
-They must also be able to deal with high levels of stress and tense situations.
+They must also be able to deal with high levels of stress and tense situations and be able to act calmly and decisively during these situations.
 Bail bondsmen who do not hire bounty hunters must be physically fit in order to be prepared for any violent or challenging situation.